isblab/website/Opportunities/index.md

 1. *Masters thesis student (structural biology, computation)*: Must be willing to commit a minimum of one year in the lab and have prior programming experience.

 2. *PhD student*:  If you are interested in doing a PhD in the lab, please get in touch.
 PhD students usually come in via the NCBS admissions process.
-Students with national fellowships (CSIR-NET, GATE, and others) can also register for a PhD in the lab.
+Students with national fellowships (CSIR-NET, GATE, and others) can also register for a PhD in the lab.<br><br>

 ## JRF, Project Assistant, and intern positions